theta-data/theta-data-api/docs/theta-rpc.md

 ## GetStatus

-This field return the status of the guardian node run by theta data
+This field returns the status of the guardian node run by theta data

 - current_height
 - address